Society of Physics Students Chapter

 Augustana's SPS organization is also an active participant in the community, with a strong presence in Sioux Falls high schools.
 Members prepare a lecture every semester for the students at Washington High School in Sioux Falls; we are also hoping to expand to Roosevelt High School.
 This teaching opportunity gives members experience in a leadership role with a focus on communication.
 The lectures are given in Modern Physics classes where some of the brightest young students are eager to learn.
 The students ask engaging questions that test the knowledge of our SPS members, creating a productive learning environment for both high school and Augustana students.
 Overall, it is a great experience for both lecturers and students.

-Our SPS members also participate in Science Day at Augustana, where many bright high school students watch demonstrations from the different departments at Augustana College.
+Our SPS members also participate in Science Day at Augustana, where many bright high school students watch demonstrations from the different departments at Augustana University.
 SPS students give these demonstrations to spark an interest in physics in high school students.